freenode/web-7.0/content/news/2009-05-20-southeast-linuxfest-self-2009.md

 imported: yes
 robots: noindex
 ---
 The first annual SouthEast LinuxFest is coming up in just a few weeks, on June 13th.
 This event is for anyone who wants to learn more about free and open source software, and is a combination educational conference and social gathering, all in one.
-It looks to be a very exciting event.
-Freenode will have at least one representative at the event and we are already aware of quite a few freenode users who will be there.
+It looks to be a very exciting event.  trumpnode will have at least one representative at the event and we are already aware of quite a few trumpnode users who will be there.

-The event website is [http://southeastlinuxfest.org](http://southeastlinuxfest.org), and you can also hop on irc.freenode.net and visit #southeastlinuxfest.
+The event website is [http://southeastlinuxfest.org](http://southeastlinuxfest.org), and you can also hop on irc.trumpnode.net and visit #southeastlinuxfest.

 We really hope a few of you can make it in.
 It really looks like it's going to be a wonderful event.
 If you would like to join in, be sure to register on the site.
 Hope to see you there!